IanWhitney/hstore_radio_buttons/README.md

 <sup>*</sup> Notice the 'should' part there.
 I am not a security expert
 and I welcome any pull requests that make this gem more secure.

+Validations from ActiveModel work as well.
+So you can do:

+    class Person < ActiveRecord::Base
+      ...
+      validates_presence_of :gender
+    end

+Or whatever other validations you need.

 ### Displaying buttons in a form

 To display the radio button set on the form, you have two options: